 Master Teachers are CU-Boulder faculty members who are veteran teachers of grades 6-12.
 They teach courses as well as coordinate and support real-life teaching experiences for CU Teach students.
 Master Teachers mentor CU Teach students from their entrance into the program to post graduation and are accessible to the students as a consistent source of support.

 Support from Mentor Teachers:

-- Mento teachers are teachers currently teaching in K-12 schools who help CU Teach students with feedback on lesson planning, teaching strategies, classroom management and other important issues that teachers face in today's classrooms.
+Mentor teachers are teachers currently teaching in K-12 schools who help CU Teach students with feedback on lesson planning, teaching strategies, classroom management and other important issues that teachers face in today's classrooms.

 Support from CU Teach Faculty:

-- CU Teach provides continued support for its graduates by offering face-to-face and/or online support through regularly scheduled professional development to help them overcome challenges in the classroom.
+CU Teach provides continued support for its graduates by offering face-to-face and/or online support through regularly scheduled professional development opportunities to help them overcome challenges in the classroom.
 This support extends through the School of Education's "Partners in Education" program and CU Teach.